HomeEnvironmentAustralian Bushfires: History and Future Prevention

 -

-But how did this happen, and what can we do about the Australia fires?
+But how did this happen, and what can we do about the Australian fires?
 Keep reading to find out.

 There are a few causes for the bushfires in Australia.
 Some of the fires are man-made, caused by arsonists.